WordPress/gutenberg/packages/react-native-aztec/README.md

 ### textAlign

 The alignment for the text displayed.
-Possible values: Left, Right, Center, Justify
+Possible values: Left, Right, Center, Justify.

 - Type: `String`
 - Required: No